From time to time, all of us experience stress or anxiety from major life changes, complicated relationships or career setbacks.

 However, the wait times for government-subsidised services may be long.

 TYHO offers not only online therapy, but also in-person counselling services – however, these are only provided in Singapore at present.
-Currently, three of our Therapists are available for in-person sessions.
+Currently, four of our Therapists are available for in-person sessions.

 Please click on their names to view their full profiles: